GautamGupta/bb-legacy-plugins/bbpress-moderation-suite/trunk/readme.txt

 * 0.1-alpha6
 	* Major code cleanup
+	* This plugin now works with bbPress 0.9.
+If anything gives you an error, give me the error message and I'll be sure to fix it.
 * 0.1-alpha5
 	* Report "obtrusive mode" made optional.
 (See [this post](http://bbpress.org/plugins/topic/bbpress-moderation-suite/#post-2845))
 	* Moderation Log added.